MissingMaps/partners/app/_partner/accenture_2019.md

     desc: "This remote mapping of buildings and roads will support the implementation of planned activities and largely the generation of data for humanitarian activities in the identified provinces."
   - id: 10091
     desc: "This remote mapping of buildings and roads will support the implementation of planned activities and largely the generation of data for humanitarian activities in the identified provinces."
-  - id: 10093
-    desc: "This remote mapping of buildings and roads will support the implementation of planned activities and largely the generation of data for humanitarian activities in the identified provinces."
-  - id: 10094
-    desc: "This remote mapping of buildings and roads will support the implementation of planned activities and largely the generation of data for humanitarian activities in the identified provinces."

 ---